HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 Despite the uptake on HTTP/2, the push features of HTTP/2 remain underutilized, due to the complexities of implementation, and we suggest that push may be in fact dead on arrival.
 At the same time we have seen ongoing concerns with resource prioritization, and incorrect implementations outside the major CDN vendors.
 Complexities with prioritization remain so prevalent that it has been removed from the HTTP/3 specification.

 2021 also allowed us to take a closer inspection on the adoption of HTTP/3.
 Major players such as Google and Facebook have been rolling out their own support for HTTP/3 for a number of years.
-Wider adoption of HTTP/3 has been influenced by Cloudflare and Fastly who have publicly been working to support HTTP/3 for other parts of the web.
+Wider adoption of HTTP/3 has been influenced by Akamai, Cloudflare, Fastly who have publicly been working to support HTTP/3 for other parts of the web.

 HTTP/3 aims to build upon the improvements of HTTP/2, including the head-of-line blocking imposed by TCP, while also ensuring more parts of the protocol stack are secure with QUIC's tighter encapsulation of TLS 1.3.
 However, it is still early days for HTTP/3.
 We look forward to measuring the adoption of HTTP/3 in 2022, and believe it is likely to gain further traction as support for HTTP/2 becomes mainstream and people look to gain further improvements over current deployments.